 In the Fridge

 Don’t think you can eat the whole cake in three days?
 (Is this even possible?)
 Your next best option is to stick it in the fridge.
-In the fridge, chocolate cakes can last up to seven days.
+Chocolate cakes can last up to seven days in the fridge.

 Please don’t leave your chocolate cake uncovered, though.
 Refrigerators are notorious for drawing out moisture and creating a rock-hard and stale cake.
 And while frosting may act as a barrier to hold in moisture, eventually, the fridge will break through.